-Figure 2-5 Existing and Proposed 115 kV Subtransmission Line Configuration at Bob Hope and Dinah Shore Drives South of I-10, an existing idle, single-circuit 115 kV subtransmission line between I-10 and the intersection of Gerald Ford Drive and Portola Avenue would be connected to the new 115 kV subtransmission line and energized.
-A wood pole on the northwest corner of Portola Avenue and Gerald Ford Drive would be replaced with a new double-circuit TSP, approximately 50 feet north of the existing wood pole (see Figure 2-6, Existing and Proposed 115 kV Line Configurations at Portola Avenue and Gerald Ford Drive).
+South of I-10, an existing idle, single-circuit 115 kV subtransmission line between I-10 and the intersection of Gerald Ford Drive and Portola Avenue would be connected to the new 115 kV subtransmission line and energized.
+A wood pole on the northwest corner of Portola Avenue and Gerald Ford Drive would be replaced with a new double-circuit TSP, approximately 50 feet north of the existing wood pole.
+(See Figure 3.4-3: Existing and Proposed 115 kV Subtransmission Line Configuration at Portola Avenue and Gerald Ford Drive)

-From that point, the Mirage-Santa Rosa line would continue southwest to the Santa Rosa Substation on existing single-circuit structures that were part of the existing Santa Rosa-Tamarisk line.
-The portion of the existing Santa Rosa-Tamarisk line on Gerald Ford Avenue west to Monterey Avenue then north to Dinah Shore Drive and then west to Bob Hope Drive would become idle.
+From that point, the Mirage-Santa Rosa line would continue south-west to the Santa Rosa Substation on existing single-circuit structures that were part of the existing Santa Rosa-Tamarisk line.
+The portion of the existing Santa Rosa-Tamarisk line on Gerald Ford Avenue west to Monterey Avenue then north to Dinah Shore Drive and then west to Bob Hope Drive will become idle.

-Reconfigured Mirage-Concho 115 kV Line
+Reconfigured Mirage-Concho 115 kV Subtransmission Line

 The reconfigured Mirage-Concho line would exit Mirage Substation on the new double-circuit LWS poles described above in the discussion of the proposed Mirage-Santa Rosa line.
-The reconfigured Mirage-Concho line would be strung on the east side of these double-circuit structures to Calle Francisco.
-From Calle Francisco, the line would continue south on existing double-circuit wood poles until Calle Desierto.
+The reconfigured Mirage-Concho line would be strung on the east side of these double-circuit structures and would proceed south until Calle Francisco.
+From Calle Francisco, the line would be on existing double-circuit wood poles until Calle Desierto.

 From Calle Desierto, the reconfigured Mirage-Concho line would proceed south on new single-circuit wood poles to Calle Tosca, where it would angle to the west joining the Mirage-Santa Rosa line on the new double-circuit LWS poles described above.

-From Calle Tosca, the reconfigured Mirage-Concho line would be strung on the east side of the new double-circuit LWS poles until it would reach the reconfigured TSP on the north side of I-10 described above.
+From Calle Tosca, the reconfigured Mirage-Concho line would be strung on the east side of the new double-circuit LWS poles until it reaches the reconfigured TSP on the north side of I-10 described above.
 At this location the Mirage-Concho line would cross I-10 to an existing double-circuit TSP on the south side of I-10 and then continue to Concho Substation on existing single-circuit structures.

-Reconfigured Mirage-Capwind-Devers-Tamarisk 115 kV Line
+Reconfigured Mirage-Capwind-Devers-Tamarisk 115 kV Subtransmission Line

-The reconfigured Mirage-Capwind-Devers-Tamarisk 115 kV subtransmission line would be created by connecting the Devers-Capwind-Mirage 115 kV subtransmission line described above, a portion of the existing Garnet-Santa Rosa 115 kV subtransmission line, a portion of the existing Mirage-Tamarisk 115 kV subtransmission line, and rearranging the connections of these existing 115 kV subtransmission lines at the intersection of Bob Hope Drive and Dinah Shore Drive (Figure 2-5) and the intersection of Date Palm Drive and Varner Road (Figure 2-7, Existing and Proposed 115 kV Line Configurations at Varner Road and Date Palm Drive).
+The reconfigured Mirage-Capwind-Devers-Tamarisk 115 kV subtransmission line would be created by connecting the Devers-Capwind-Mirage 115 kV subtransmission line described above, a portion of the existing Garnet-Santa Rosa 115 kV subtransmission line, a portion of the existing Mirage-Tamarisk 115 kV subtransmission line and rearranging the connections of these existing 115 kV subtransmission lines at the intersection of Bob Hope Drive and Dinah Shore Drive (Figure 3.4-4: Existing and Proposed 115 kV Subtransmission Line Configuration at Bob Hope and Dinah Shore drives) and the intersection of Date Palm Drive and Varner Road (Figure 3.4-5: Existing and Proposed 115 kV Subtransmission Line Configuration at Varner Road and Date Palm Drive).

-The work at Bob Hope Drive and Dinah Shore Drive was described above as part of the Mirage-Santa Rosa-Tamarisk 115 kV subtransmission line work.
+The work at Bob Hope Drive and Dinah Shore Drive was described previously as part of the Mirage-Santa Rosa-Tamarisk 115 kV subtransmission line work.
 The work at Date Palm Drive and Varner Road would consist of removing six wood poles and installing one new TSP and four wood poles.
 The following work would be required for the proposed reconfiguration of the Mirage-Capwind-Devers-Tamarisk 115 kV subtransmission line: